MFC — Manulife Financial Corporation

 4. Bad News, Challenges, or Points of Concern

-- U.S. Claims Experience: Continued unfavorable mortality experience in the U.S. segment, with concerns about variability in claims impacting profitability.
+- U.S. Mortality Experience: Ongoing unfavorable mortality claims experience, particularly in the U.S. segment, has raised concerns about long-term profitability.

 - Investment Performance: Reported a $232 million charge in the ALDA portfolio due to lower-than-expected returns from infrastructure, private equity, and real estate.